DREAM-ODA-OS/IngestionEngine/README.md

 parent directory exists (i.e. a full recursive path is not created).
 If you should require more fine-tuning then edit the variables in `settings.py` or in `dm_control.py`.
+0. The `ie_server_port` in  `ingestion_config.json` should also be set
+to the same port that will be used to run the django server with (or where the ingestion engine will listen on), but note that the code only uses this to easily find out where it is listening, and by itself setting `ie_server_port` will not ensure that the ingestion engine is indeed listening there.
 0. Make sure the Download Manger(DM) is configured correctly:
 The config is in `ngEO-download-manager/conf/userModifiableSettingsPersistentStore.properties`.
 Ensure that `WEB_INTERFACE_PORT_NO` and `BASE_DOWNLOAD_FOLDER_ABSOLUTE` are set-up correctly.
 If you change these then re-start the DM.
 This is important because the IE reads these settings from the DM's config dir, and the IE needs the same values as the _running_ DM.
+0. If you're using 'ODA Client Ingestion Admin T5', then be sure to configure the property `ingestionEngineT5.baseUrl`  in `ODAClient/app/config.json`.

 ### Launching
 0. It is assumed the DM is either already running or will be started